Dtome5/sensor-fault-detection/README.md

 ## Configuration

-1. Create a `config.json` file with the following structure:
+1. The `config.json` file has the following structure:
 ```json
 {
   "model": "model.joblib",